rafaelanastacioalves/zemoga-code-challenge/README.md

 - **Android Architecture Components**: Used for implementing the MVVM architecture.
 Used LiveData, ViewModel, among others.

 - **Room**: Used for data model storage.

+## What was not implemented

+**Mechanism to load all posts from API**: This mechanism occurs, but we do not have control over when to force that.
+The implemented mechanism fetches from API if there is no local data, for the sake of simplicity.

+**UI Tests**: UI tests are harder to keep in projects as they take too long to be executed and are prone to flaky errors.
+So for time-saving purposes, I didn't add any UI tests.

+## How to run

+The app can be built like any other app.
+No additional instructions about that.
+The same applies to tests.